 Data Modifiers

-The data comes in different shapes and sizes from all over the internet, so there needs to be a way of adjusting its format so that it is accessible to the Dashboards.
+The data comes in different shapes and sizes from all over the internet, so its format needs to be adjusted to make it accessible to the dashboard.
 Instead of manually parsing the data, there is an option to use the DataModifiers

 .
-Those modifiers allow the user to modify the data on the initial load, as well as the end user to modify visible data through the GUI.
+Those modifiers allow the user to modify the data on the initial load and the end user to modify visible data through the GUI.
 Each of the modifiers is accessible through the main Dashboards package, except for the MathModifier

 .
-Each of the modifiers is available to connect to every type of connector.
+Each of the modifiers can be connected to every type of connector.

-The modifier is attached to the connector that is defined in the dataPool, in its options.
+The modifier is attached to the connector defined in the dataPool in its options.

 Types of modifiers